XenitAB/terraform-modules/modules/kubernetes/xenit/README.md

 # Xenit Platform Configuration

-This module is used to add Xenit Kubernetes Framework xenit configuration to Kubernetes clusters.
+This module is used to add Xenit Kubernetes Framework configuration to Kubernetes clusters.

 ## Requirements